stereobooster/programming-languages-genealogical-tree/math-symbols.md

     ∎  end of proof

     ⊦  assertion
-       "infers in" The symbol was first published in [Frege 1879] ⊧  models
+       "infers in".
+The symbol was first published in [Frege 1879] ⊧  models
     ⊨  true
     ⊩  forces